dkoh2018/java-data-structures-algorithms/README.md

 # DKO - Data Structures and Algorithms in Java

 I started this mainly for myself but for others to learn data structures and algorithms.
-We'll be diving in with Java, so sit back, enjoy, and feel free to follow along.
+We'll be diving in with Java, so sit back, enjoy, and feel free to follow along (you probably should).

+### Why follow along

+Learning to code can be challenging.
+I remember feeling the need to know everything.
+You know what I mean - the Tutorial HELL TRAP.
+And while a broad understanding is helpful, I often learned the most when diving into projects that intrigued me.
+However, it wasn't smooth sailing.
+In the beginning, I struggled because I didn't fully grasp the importance of DSA.
+Correction - I didn't know what DSA was.
+"Projects" after unfinished projects, I struggled to apply basic methods of programming.

+Ever wondered about these situations?

+- How do e-commerce applications quickly find a product by its ID?
+Could using hash tables be more efficient than arrays?
+- Ever thought about how social networks like Facebook or LinkedIn manage user connections?
+What role do graph data structures and traversal algorithms play in finding mutual friends?
+- Why do websites load faster on your second visit?
+Could this be due to efficient caching using doubly linked lists or hash maps?

+You get the point.
+We'll explore various concepts, but remember, it's more about gradually mastering these concepts over time.

+I guarantee making programs will be much more fun as you learn more concepts.

+Tips:

+1. Engage actively with the material.
+Don't just copy codes; use ChatGPT / Google to challenge yourself with questions and as for "real world" examples to apply DSA concepts.
+AI is a game-changer buddy.
+2. Remember, learning is a marathon, not a sprint.
+Set realistic goals and pace yourself.
+You'll be learning fast at first but don't expect to me learning 8 lessons a day.
+It's going to slow down so don't be disappointed.
+Even 1-2 concepts/day is FINE!
+3. Let's stop talking and start doing!

 FYI: I'll be using VSCode on a Macbook (Apple Silicon chip).